-We are happy to help new owners in every way we can and insist that owners get in touch as soon as any problems start with their new dog.
-We also expect new owners to be willing and determined to work through problems and not give up on the first hurdle.
+We are always happy to help new owners in every way we can and are only a phone call away.
+We encourage new owners get in touch with any potential problems so we can help you progress.
+We also expect new owners to be willing and determined to work through problems and not give up at the first hurdle.

 Please remember we expect a lifelong commitment from new owners.
 Greyhounds and lurchers make fantastic pets and are addictive.
 If we can help in any way to ensure the adoption is a success, we will!